vineel19/mkdocs/README.md

 docker build -t mkdocs .

-Docker image with name mkdocs gets created.
+It takes the Docker file from the current directory and Docker image with name mkdocs gets created.
 Once we have a image, we need to create a Docker container from the below command.

 docker run -it -p 8080:8080 -v /mkdocsrootvol : /usr/local/tomcat /bin/bash